 Organizations waiting for their plate to be produced must amend their application to include any name changes of any change in the group for which funds will be raised within 90 days of the change.

 The department may produce up to five plates under the 3,000-plate tier.
-The following groups have submitted applications.
+One plate is in production.
+The following groups have pending applications.

 The commission reviews proposed license plates and monitors the charitable groups receiving funds.
 It meets in between sessions of the Nevada Legislature.